-- 3.2.1 Reference is made to the VHR specifications for the CAP checks [7], chapter 3, section 3.2.1. - 3.2.2 The swath of the HHR satellite sensors is usually not a constraint in the HHR image acquisition, since scene sizes are significantly larger than the control zones.
-However, if it is a constraint, the same rules apply to such HHR sensors' acquisitions as to the VHR sensors [7], paragraph 3.3.2, aiming to acquire the zone in as few acquisitions as possible. - 3.2.3 In summary, the relevant zone parameters in G^4CAP are: - control zone shapefile (specifications as described above and in [7], section 3.2); - zone name (≤ 5 characters); this must be unique for the whole Campaign and shall not include special country-specific characters such as 'é', 'Ç', etc. (i.e. only ISO basic Latin characters and numbers allowed); - European Petroleum Survey Group (EPSG) code (optional); this is the final output national projection used by the MS. Currently, this is relevant to HR/HHR image acquisitions only if the HHR ORTHO profile is requested (i.e. the HHR F2 profile).

-- 3.2.4 If an ORTHO profile2 F2 is chosen, the MS Administration has to use its defined national projection (which shall be same as for the MS LPIS QA), and indicate relative EPSG code in the pull-down menu of G4CAP.
+- 3.2.1 Reference is made to the VHR specifications for the CAP checks [7, chapter 3.2, paragraphs 3.2.1 3.2.3] - 3.2.2 The swath of the HHR satellite sensors is usually not a constraint in the HHR image acquisition, since scene sizes are significantly larger than the control zones.
+However, if it is a constraint, the same rules apply to such HHR sensors' acquisitions as to the VHR sensors [7], paragraph 3.3.2, aiming to acquire the zone in as few acquisitions as possible. - 3.2.3 In summary, the relevant zone parameters in GCAP are: - control zone shapefile - zone name (≤ 5 characters); this must be unique for the whole campaign and shall not include special country-specific or non-alphanumeric characters, such as 'é', 'Ç', . (full stop), \ (underscore), dashes, hyphens, etc. (i.e. only ISO basic Latin characters and numbers allowed); - European Petroleum Survey Group (EPSG) code (optional); this is the final output national projection used by the MS. Currently, this is relevant to HHR image acquisitions only if the HHR ORTHO profile is requested (i.e. the HHR F2 profile). - 3.2.4 If an ORTHO profile F2 is chosen, the MS Administration has to use its defined national projection (which shall be same as for the MS LPIS QA), and indicate relative EPSG code in the pull-down menu of GCAP in the IR menu.
 In case the requested projection cannot be provided by the IP FW contractor, by default the orthorectified F2 product will be produced in WGS 84 / valid UTM zone for the location of the control zone.
 If this is not acceptable for the MS Administration it will have to revert to the non ortho profile F1. - 3.2.5 If a pansharpened (PSH) product mode is requested, it may be requested as F.1 profile or F.2 profile.
 The latter is an orthorectified product and the rule for the projection is as explained above in the previous item.